bhisaac/5eFP/5eFP-SRD.md

 As magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
 Your MAX wounds increases by +1.

 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
-When you aren’t wearing armor, your AC equals 13 + DEX.
+As long as you have no armor equipped, you gain the benefits of wearing light armor.

 ## Warlock